kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

   - Business objective, e.g.,
     - A source for oil is more interesting than one for ags
     - The number of models that can be built out of the data
-  - Complexity of download (e.g., data in PDF vs data in CSV format)
+  - The complexity of download (e.g., data in PDF vs data in CSV format)
   - Uniqueness
   - Cost
   - ...

-- Currently we:
+- Currently, we:
   - Track these activities in the Monster Spreadsheet; and
   - File issues against ETL2